 - Use sit, down, and stay exercises to help your dog get comfortable in a room by herself even when the family is home.

 - In severe cases, calming supplements or medication may be needed.

 We all know this one.
 Many needy dogs use whining to get their owner’s attention.
 Often that results in extra petting, playtime, or a treat, so they continue to do it.
 Whenever you give in to an attention whine, you’re using positive reinforcement, even though you don’t want to.
 Instead, wait for a break in the whine and then reward with a pat or a snack.

-Whining could be a sign that your dog is in pain, according to AKC experts.
+Whining could be a sign that your dog is in pain.
 For example, if your dog whines climbing the stairs or when trying to jump on the couch, she may have joint pain due to arthritis.
 If you suspect your dog is in pain, it’s important to have her checked out.
 Your veterinarian can prescribe medication to manage the pain and may also suggest an exercise or massage routine to make your pup more comfortable.

 If your dog is whining just to get your attention, ignoring her is the best way to stop the behavior, training experts say.
 When the whining starts, avoid eye contact by turning away from your dog.
-Don’t touch or speak to her, and that includes no scolding as that’s a form of attention.
-Be sure to reinforce the positive behavior by rewarding your dog for being quiet.
+Don’t touch or speak to her, and that includes no scolding — she just sees that as a form of attention.
+Be sure to reinforce positive behavior by rewarding your dog for being quiet.

 If your adult dog has successfully used attention-seeking whining to train you, it’s going to take time and patience to break that habit.
 After all, you’ve played a role by unintentionally rewarding the behavior, and now it’s up to you to teach your dog a different way.
 By being consistent with your training, you will soon be spending quality quiet time with your best furry friend.

 - How much water should your puppy drink in a day?